 ‘I am blown away by Kidland.
 It is extraordinary.’
 Jay Griffiths

 ‘There are shades of Ted Hughes in some of these poems.’
 Eyewear

 From the moors of northern England to the cities of Western Europe, the poplars of the Thames to the sands of the Nevada desert, the poems in my debut collection rise from ancient landscapes to confront a society in denial about its relationship with nature, memory and destiny.

-Structurally the book is built around a long narrative poem set in the Kidland forest of Northumberland, which is bound about by two clutches of shorter poems.
-I can’t say much more about the book here; poetry ought to speak for itself.
-You can read some of it by clicking the link below.
+Kidland was published in 2011 by Salmon poetry.
+Structurally, the book is built around a long narrative poem set in the Kidland forest of Northumberland, which is bound about by two clutches of shorter poems.
+I won’t say much more about it here; poetry ought to speak for itself.
+But you can read a few of the poems below.